-The Directors do not rely on key performance indicators at the individual subsidiary level.
-Following Virgin Money's acquisition by Nationwide, and with the results and performance of the business now included in Nationwide's Annual Report and Accounts, the Directors have considered whether to report on KPIs in the Group's own Annual Report and Accounts.
-While the Board continues to receive and monitor a number of financial and non-financial performance measures, the Directors have reflected on the Group's new status as a wholly owned subsidiary within the Virgin Money group which sits within the wider Nationwide group.
-While the Group continues to measure a range of performance ratios including asset quality, funding, liquidity, and capital to assess the Group's performance which are all highlighted in the Risk report, the Directors are of the view that the inclusion of KPI's would not enhance an understanding of the development, performance or position of the Group.
-Refer to page 186 for performance metrics definitions.
+Following the Company's acquisition by Nationwide, and with the results and performance of the business now included in Nationwide's Annual Report and Accounts, the Directors have considered whether to report on KPIs in the Group's own Annual Report and Accounts.
+The Directors have reflected on the Group's new status as a wholly owned subsidiary within the Nationwide group as well as the resulting change in stakeholders and while the Group continues to measure a range of performance ratios including asset quality, funding, liquidity, and capital to assess the Group's performance which are all highlighted in the Risk report, the Directors are of the view that the inclusion of KPIs would not enhance an understanding of the development, performance or position of the Group.
+Refer to page 197 for performance metrics definitions.